-None of the Estate's allegations have been proven or disproven in court.
-The settlement agreement resolution expressly states that the $325,000 payment does not constitute an admission of wrongdoing by Middlesex or any of its officials.
-All that is known for sure is that Middlesex or its insurer, for whatever reason, decided that it would rather pay the Estate $325,000 than take the matter to trial.
-Perhaps the defendants' decision to settle was done to save further legal expense and the costs of trying what were in fact exaggerated or meritless claims.
+None of lawsuit's allegations have been proven or disproven in court.
+Settlement agreements typically state that payment does not constitute an admission of wrongdoing by any of the defendants.
+All that is known for sure is that Perth Amboy or its insurer, for whatever reason, decided that it would rather pay Petrosino $125,000 than take the matter to trial.
+Perhaps the defendants' decision was done to save further legal expense and the costs of trying what were in fact exaggerated or meritless claims.
 Or, perhaps the claims were true and the defendants wanted to avoid being embarrassed at trial.
-This is the problem when cases settle before trial--it is impossible to know the truth of what really happened.
+This is the problem when cases resolve before trial--it is impossible to know the truth of what really happened.